John Braun

 John Eric Braun (born January 16, 1967) is an American politician from Washington.
-A Republican, Braun serves in the Washington State Senate, representing the 20th district.
-Braun serves as the President of Braun Northwest and as an officer in the US Navy Reserve.
+A Republican, Braun is in the Washington State Senate, representing the 20th legislative district.

-Early life and education
+Early life, education, and military service

-Braun was born on January 16, 1967, in Columbus, Ohio.
-He grew up in Ohio and attended the University of Washington on a U.S. Naval scholarship.
+John Braun was born on January 16, 1967, in Columbus, Ohio.
+He grew up in Ohio and attended the University of Washington on a U.S. Naval ROTC scholarship.
 He graduated in 1989 with a Bachelor's degree in electrical engineering.
-He then spent seven years on active duty with the United States Navy, and he continues to serve as a Captain in the Navy Reserve.
-Braun received his Master of Business Administration degree and Master of Engineering Management from the University of Michigan in 1999.
+He then served seven years on active duty with the United States Navy.
+(He would ultimately retire as a Captain after 31 years of combined active and Navy Reserve service.)

+Following active service with the Navy, Braun earned his Master of Business Administration degree and Master of Science in engineering management from the University of Michigan in 1999.

-Career
+Business career

+Braun serves as president of Braun Northwest, a family-owned emergency vehicle manufacturer founded in 1986.
+The company has 350 employees and serves fire, EMS, and law enforcement agencies across the western United States.

+Political

-Braun ran in a three-way all-Republican primary in 2012 versus the incumbent state senator Dan Swecker and employment specialist and former substitute teacher Rae Lowery.
+In 2012, Braun ran in a three-way all-Republican primary versus the incumbent state senator Dan Swecker and employment specialist and former substitute teacher Rae Lowery.
 Braun had a strong showing in the primary with 40.33 percent of the vote compared to Swecker's 46.97 percent.
 In the General Election, Braun greatly improved on his primary showing; defeating Swecker with 55.43 percent of the vote.

-In the Senate, Braun serves as Chair of the Ways and Means Committees.

 He held his first floor speech February 15, 2013, and sponsored more than 70 bills as a freshman legislator.

+Legislative leadership and committees

+In 2015, Braun sponsored the College Affordability Program in 2015, enabling the first and largest tuition cuts at state universities and colleges in the nation.

+Braun chaired the Senate Ways & Means Committee in 2017, spearheading a landmark 2017-19 state operating budget that included historic education funding and property tax reforms that reduced taxes for 73% of Washingtonians.

 In November 2020, Braun was elected Washington Senate Minority Leader by members of the Republican caucus.
 Braun has served as the minority leader since the start of the 2021–2022 legislative session.

+2026 U.S. House campaign

+In August 2025, Braun announced that he would be running for U.S. House in Washington's 3rd congressional district in 2026.